About the Swine Extension program

 The pork industry supports 22,500 Minnesota jobs.
 These jobs include services for hog management and care, accountants, nutritionists, agronomists, meat processing, construction and related building fields, trucking and feed mill operations.

-In 2007, Minnesota pork producers earned $2 billion in gross income from hog sales.
+In 2013, Minnesota pork producers earned $2.6 billion in gross income from hog sales.
 This is the revenue received by the farmer to pay expenses.
-Each $1 in gross income from Minnesota pork production generates another $2.80 into the Minnesota economy, for an annual economic contribution of $7.6 billion.
+Minnesota pork production generated $7.28 billion in economic activity.

 - Blue Earth